 The progress of conservation in the US is paved by sportsmen, naturalists, philosophers, scientists, authors, activists and more.
 Despite their various, and sometimes clashing philosophies, their efforts added up to acre upon acre of preserved wilderness, as well as a wide-spread awareness of the importance of ecological integrity.

-It is doubtful that any single name is as revered among conservationists from all walks of life as the name Aldo Leopold.
-His distinguished career as a writer, speaker, professor, and revolutionary conservationist makes him one of the most broadly talented figures in the history of conservation.
+However, even with so many players, it is doubtful that any single name is as revered among conservationists from all walks of life as the name Aldo Leopold.

-Leopold earned his Master’s Degree from the Yale School of Forestry in 1909 and shortly thereafter began his career in Arizona as a forester for the US Forest Service.
-By the end of his career, he had written hundreds of publications, launched conservation organizations, founded the field of wildlife management , and held the first such professorship at the University of Wisconsin, Madison.
-However, he would not live to see his most memorable contribution to conservation.
+Leopold began his career as a forester with the US Forest Service.
+By the end of his career, would produce hundreds of publications, launch conservation organizations, found the field (indeed, even the notion) of wildlife management , and hold the first such professorship at the University of Wisconsin, Madison.

 For more on Aldo Leopold and his conservation legacy, or to purchase a copy of A Sand County Almanac, visit aldoleopold.org